DillonB07/SlickStats/README.md

 # Slick Stats

-I've not yet implemented OAuth so if you wish to use this app, you need to host it yourself.
-Slick Stats is a Slack bot that will automatically update your Slack status to show what you're up to on a variety of platforms
+Slick Stats is a Slack bot that will automatically update your Slack status to show what you're up to on a variety of platforms.
+To use it, just visit the app home, authorise and add your credentials!

 ## Features

 - LastFM Status
-- Steam Status (Coming soon™️) - *this was implemented but it broke stuff so I reverted it*
+- Steam Status
+- PFP Switcher (Currently only works for myself, I'll add custom profile pictures soon)

 ## Setup